SOC 2 Report: Building Trust Through Compliance

 Disclaimer of Opinion – No comments!

 This isn’t really an opinion.
-Essentially, the auditor could not form an opinion based on the information provided.
+Essentially, the independent auditor could not form an opinion based on the information provided.
 It occurs when auditors do not have access to the required information or cannot complete it neutrally.

 Section 3: System Description